 The Fund has a noncontributory defined contribution retirement plan, covering all employees, under arrangements with Teachers Insurance and Annuity Association of America and College Retirement Equities Fund and Fidelity Investments.
 This plan provides for purchases of annuities and/or mutual funds for employees.
-The Fund's contributions approximated 18% of the participants' compensation for the years ended June 30, 2007 and 2006.
-Pension expense under this plan was approximately \$895,000 and \$899,000 for the years ended June 30, 2007 and 2006, respectively.
+The Fund's contributions approximated 17% and 18% of the participants' compensation for the years ended June 30, 2008 and 2007.
+Pension expense under this plan was approximately \$951,000 and \$895,000 for the years ended June 30, 2008 and 2007, respectively.
 In addition, the plan allows employees to make voluntary tax-deferred purchases of these same annuities and/or mutual funds within the legal limits provided for under Federal law.

 The Fund also has a group of former employees who retired prior to the inauguration of the above plan and certain other former employees to whom pension benefits have been approved, on an individual case basis, by the Board of Directors.
 Benefits under this program are paid directly by the Fund to these retirees.
-These pension payments approximated \$71,000 and \$67,000 for the years ended June 30, 2007 and 2006, respectively.
-In addition, the Fund provides health and life insurance to certain former employees.
+These pension payments approximated \$71,000 for each of the years ended June 30, 2008 and 2007 In addition, the Fund provides health and life insurance to certain former employees.